Kmeakin/walrus-report/src/20-reference.md

 }
 ```

-Tradional C-style `enum`s can be mimicked by creating a Walrus `enum` where each
+Traditional C-style `enum`s can be mimicked by creating a Walrus `enum` where each
 variant has 0 fields:
 ```rust
 enum Colour {